andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Proceeding with a software initiative that is not likely to deliver an appropriate return on investment is not only costly from a financial point of view for the business, but the knowledge that the initiative is borderline profitable or worse tends to permeate the delivery.
 This leads to both substandard product development due to overly constrained resources, and to general negative impacts on delivery teams and cultures due to the oppresive nature of cut-throat product development.

-If the return on investment meets our minimum threshold of 300%, the initiative gets the green light!
-If it doesn't, we either abandon the initiative, or find a way to reshape or redefine it until it represents a safe and sound investment to the business.
+If the return on investment is acceptable, the initiative gets the green light!
+If it doesn't, we either abandon the initiative, or find a way to reshape or redefine it until it represents a sound investment to the business.

 It is likely that our business may have a set of initiatives that are being evaluated at the same time, all with different costs and returns, addressing different stakeholder needs, that we will need to prioritise somehow in order to best benefit the business.
 All initiatives will have an associated [Opportunity Cost](https://en.wikipedia.org/wiki/Opportunity_cost).
 One way to base our prioritisation on empirical data, just as we based our decision to proceed with a given initiative on empirical data, is to calculate the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/) for each opportunity, and prioritise accordingly.